Kabezz/CleanJolt/README.md

 # Credits
 @Kabezz for making most of the script

-Kolby for fixing Full Charge Text bug
+Kolby for fixing Full Charge Text bug (In the legacy version)

 GJ Team for making the gamejolt website or whateverfvjhkwrfa,fykg,l,xdfuihfixblkjdbtfl